funhometv/funhometv/README.md

 * The virtual machine should be on same WLAN/LAN with our mobile , so that our mobile can connect to the FunHomeTV service in virtual machine , except we setup other network settings.
 (Bridged is better, like another host on our LAN)
 * Upper host machine OS should be 64-bit .

+## For developer
+* Please consult Libreelec.tv website to learn about the development process.
+* After clone the branch of funhometv , note that , default branch of funhometv is "product" , not "master"/"main".
+* We should download nextcloud hub in compressed package before build ,  put it in packages/network/nextcloud/conffiles.
+The nextcloud compressed package is not uncompressed until the server first started .

 ## Where FunHomeTV fork ?
-* FunHomeTV is fork from LibreELEC , with web server / php / mariadb / nextcloud / acme.sh etc installed.
+* FunHomeTV is fork from LibreELEC , with web server apache2 ( 2.4.x ) / php (7.3.x) / mariadb (10.3.x) / nextcloud (25.0.x) / acme.sh (3.0.x) etc installed.

 **Issues & Support**